-- An area of memory shared among the processes that wish to communicate - The communication is under the control of the users processes not the operating system. - Major issues is to provide mechanism that will allow the user processes to synchronize their actions when they access shared memory. - Synchronization is discussed in great details in Chapter 5.
+- An area of memory shared among the processes that wish to communicate - The communication is under the control of the users processes not the operating system. - Major issues is to provide mechanism that will allow the user processes to synchronize their actions when they access shared memory. - Synchronization is discussed in great details later